 From "At-Risk" to "At-Promise"

 This is one person's journey from abject poverty to a doctorate, a celebrated master teacher, a devoted husband, doting father of eight wonderful human-beings, and a classic introvert.
 I am proof that great things can happen to ordinary people by having faith, working hard and NEVER giving up!
 I was an underdog who fought for everything I am and have, and still have a big smile despite those hardships.
 I learned early on that 'you get out of life what you put into it.'
 Some people espouse they have come from humble beginnings; I was destitute, from “the bottom of life.”
 The photo to the right is a creative depiction of how we played basketball as children.
 I was one of many at-risk students in public school and briefly labeled as a high risk gang-involved youth in my community.
-I was reared by a single-parent mother in an inner-city housing project with the help of before and after-school programs and help during the summer months from my rural farming grandparents.
+I was reared by a single-parent mother in an inner-city housing project with the help of my older siblings Oscar, Raye, and Lorraine.
+Before and after-school programs assisted during the times my mother had to work, and the farm of my grandparents was often my playground during summer months.
 In the projects, I often witnessed and was often a part of intense violence.
-My oldest sibling and only brother attempted to escape the perils of our community and enlisted in the United States Army.
+My oldest sibling and only brother Oscar attempted to escape the perils of our community and enlisted in the United States Army.
 He was killed when I was only eleven years old.

 My mother and father divorced when I was two-years old and I did not see my father again until I ventured to find him when I was 18 years old.
 I was homeless.
 I experienced severe poverty.
 I was a wayward juvenile delinquent.
-In school, I had one foot in gifted education and the other foot in alternative education.
+In public school, I had one foot in gifted education and the other foot in alternative education.
+While a sophomore at the College of William and Mary, I became a father as a sophomore with the most intelligent and beautiful woman I had ever met.
+I could not make this journey alone.
 I was lost, but I was hungry.
 I had a genuine hunger for "something greater" as I was struggling for the correct path and for ways to heal.

-I may have been from “the bottom of life,” but I was growing up under the influence and tutelage of education and social justice advocates.
+I may have been from “the bottom of life,” but I was growing up under the influence of a loving family with older siblings who monitored my behavior and associations.
+I also had the tutelage of education and social justice advocates.
 My mother, my grandfather, uncle Andrew and my special auntie Lorraine taught me the importance of helping vulnerable groups.
 It is as a direct result of these individuals and a "village" of caring business, education (especially Head Start, school librarians, school nurses, bus drivers, cafeteria and custodial staff) and community members that I decided to "change the narrative" and I became the first person in my family of five to graduate from high school.
 I was also the first of my family members to attend college..and the list goes on!
 When you are smart, black and from the projects, everyone tells you to be a doctor or a lawyer.
 No one suggests that you become a teacher or a business owner.
 I wanted to be an entrepreneur, a teacher, and mental health professional.
 I found my path in the life works of Dr. Kenneth Bancroft Clark (July 14, 1914 – May 1, 2005).
 As a former special education teacher, alternative education teacher and juvenile justice psychologist, I saw firsthand and later researched as one of my master's theses that the "school-to-prison" pipeline was best avoided in the classroom.
-As a lifelong social justice advocate it was only fitting to do my graduate research in the areas of empathy, child and family mental health, and education reform.
+As a lifelong safe spaces advocate it was only fitting to do my graduate research in the areas of empathy, child and family mental health, and education reform.
 My master's theses were titled "Dismantling The School to Prison Pipeline," and "The Effects of Communicator Similarity on Healthcare Recommendations," based on the research of Drs.
 Nathan and Julia Hare.
 My doctoral dissertation was titled "African American Males Perception of Law Enforcement: A Psychophysiological Perspective." https://digitalcommons.odu.edu/psychology_etds/253/ These were critical subjects then, and are still quite relevant today.
 As a young professor, my newly coined terms of "the empathy gap, contact/connect theory, and the racism reaction" were used frequently to explain various human relations and offer evidence-based strategies to improve them.
-Unconscious implicit bias, diversity, inclusion, equity training, human perceptions & expectations, contact theory, the empathy gap, and fatherhood initiatives became my forte and master classes, professional development, and training requests came from all over the world.
+I was frequently called upon by hundreds of police precincts and academies to aid in building healthy police and community relationships.
+Empathy training, human perceptions & expectations, contact theory, the empathy gap, fatherhood, parenting, and mental health initiatives became my forte and master classes, professional development, and training requests came from all over the world.
 Nowadays, from a troubled child to successful man who helps troubled children and families, I found my purpose.
 I am a corporate executive, real estate investor, professor, education and clinical psychologist, author, television talk show host, top youth motivational speaker, master teacher and philanthropist.
 Much of my charitable work has never been publicized.
 I also share an inspiring story of my upbringing coupled with research best practices sprinkled with both humor and gravity.
-I am extremely grateful for the opportunity to build a gym in my childhood community just blocks from the projects I grew up in.
+I am extremely grateful for the opportunity to build a gym in my childhood community just blocks from the projects where I grew up.

-Although I spend much time on stages, as a "classic introvert," I prefer to positively shine the spotlight on others and provide them with the essential tools and resources to transcend a life of “mediocrity” to a life filled with supernatural success and joy.
+I spend much time on stages as a "classic introvert” with a BIG personality that was primarily created by my older siblings who ensured I left our home with confidence to boot.
+However, I prefer to positively shine the spotlight on others and provide them with the essential tools and resources to transcend a life of “mediocrity” to a life filled with supernatural success and joy.
 Whether from the stage or as a program consultant, I inspire EXCELLENCE for all...from troubled youth to status quo corporations and Priority, Focus & Title I schools.

 Life isn’t about getting through the storms, it’s about dancing in the rain!
 It’s about staying positive even in tough times.
 We must continue to remember, "It is not how you start, but how you finish that matters!"
 I consider myself "Good Medicine."
 As one of the many business motivational speakers, mental health and educational consultants, and parenting expert, I uniquely inspire others to "Learn, Laugh & Lead !™" wherever I go while spreading LOVE, LIGHT, & INSIGHT along the way.
 I am a behavioral scientist by education, a servant leader in my heart, an undercover comedian since birth, "Bizarre" by design and a "good guy" by choice...And I always run topics through my mental and spiritual filter of Christ inside me.